Kutia: In Ukraine

 Kutia is the first out of twelve dishes served for Svyata vecherya to be tasted.
 The head of the family takes the first spoon of the kutia, raises it up and calls out to the souls of departed family members to join them on this night.
 He then tastes the kutia, and throws the rest of the spoonful up to the ceiling.
 In rural towns, as many kernels of grain as stick to the ceiling, there should be swarms of bees and newborn cattle in the coming year.
-In the same vein, if there are many poppy seeds that remain on the ceiling, there would be a chance for more hen should lay as many eggs in the coming year than usual.
+In the same vein, if there are many poppy seeds that remain on the ceiling, there would be a chance for hens laying more eggs in the coming year than usual.
 In cities the same would imply a prosperous new year for the family and also a show of remembrance for their rural roots.
 Everyone present eats a spoonful of kutia, after which the other dishes are brought out and eaten.

 The main ingredients used to make traditional kutia are wheatberries, poppy seeds and honey.
 At times, walnuts, dried fruit and raisins are added as well.
 Kutia is a Lenten dish and no milk or egg products can be used in this – since December 24 is a paramony – strict fasting and abstinence – day in the Eastern Orthodox Church and in Byzantine Rite Catholics.
 There are known kutia recipes that use pearl barley or millet instead of wheatberries.

 Kolyvo is a Ukrainian ritual dish similar to kutia, but includes no poppy seeds.
 Kolyvo is served at remembrance services.